csameshima/Capstone-Project/README.md

 ## Project Set Up and Installation
 The underlying environment for the execution of the Jupyter notebooks must be Unix.
 The OS commands used will not run in a Windows environment.

-This project requieres the installation of the following libraries:
+This project requires the installation of the following libraries:
 * Azure Machine Learning SDK for Python
 * Python 3.6.2
 * Scikit-learn